emqx/emqx-docs/en_US/observability/log.md

 2024-03-13T15:45:53.634909+02:00 [warning] msg: log_events_throttled_during_last_period, period: 1 minutes, 0 seconds, dropped: #{authorization_permission_denied => 4}
 ```

 As you can see, the first "authorization_permission_denied" event is fully logged.
-The next 4 similar events are dropped but their number is mentioned in "log_events_throttled_during_last_period" statistics.
+The next 4 similar events are dropped but their number is recorded in "log_events_throttled_during_last_period" statistics.